niharika-sravan/Pythia/README.md

-# KN follow-up toy problem
+# Toy KN follow-up problem
 Our agent is presented 9 transient forced photometry light curves from the Zwicky Transient Facility (ZTF) [public+private i-band survey and ToO during the first 1-2 days using 180/300s exposures for GW localizations >/<1000 sq deg], one of which is the KN and the rest are contaminants, chosen randomly from a list of supernovae and unassociated GRB afterglows.
 The agent observes the events on day 1 and on days 2 through 7 assigns one additional photometry with ZTF in g, r, or i using a deep 300s exposure to one of the events.
 The resulting forced photometry or upper limit is added in the next timestep.
 The agent gets a reward 1 if the follow-up is assigned to the KN, and 0 otherwise.

 The objective is to maximize the number of follow-up assigned to the true KN.
 The maximum achievable score is 6.
 A random agent will achieve an expected score of 6/9 = 0.67